rule

 Text 17

-This mind, that formidable enemy, is very powerful, growing so from neglect; he, who free from illusion, applies the weapon of worshiping the lotus feet of the spiritual teacher and the Lord, will conquer the falsified personal that has covered the soul.
+This mind, that formidable enemy which grows by neglect [of one's spiritual duty], is very, very powerful.
+He who, free from illusion, wields [against it] the weapon of worshiping the lotus feet of the spiritual teacher and the Lord, conquers the falsehood [of the physical interest] that has covered the soul.'

-This mind, that formidable enemy, is very powerful, growing so from neglect; he, who free from illusion, applies the weapon of worshiping the lotusfeet of the spiritual teacher and the Lord, will conquer the falsified personal that has covered the soul.'
+This mind, that formidable enemy, is very powerful, growing so from neglect; he, who free from illusion, applies the weapon of worshiping the lotus feet of the spiritual teacher and the Lord, will conquer the falsified personal that has covered the soul.'
 (Vedabase)

 The painting is titled: Supersoul and is © of Johannes Ptok.